-Top code-free app builders
+Top code-free Android app makers and creators

-This tool is clearly aimed at businesses, but is a little more ‘startup-friendly’ and a little less corporate compared to other options.
-The process of building apps is kept streamlined and fun as a result but there are also a few neat features for potential monetization – including synchronization with Open Table and Resimo.
+This tool is clearly aimed at businesses, but is a little more startup friendly and a little less corporate, compared to other options.
+The process of building apps is kept streamlined and fun as a result, but there are also a few neat features for potential monetization – including synchronization with Open Table and Resimo.
 Perhaps the most compelling feature though, is the option to create your website using the tool as well and then keep content synced with the app.

 Another unique aspect of AppyPie is the pricing structure.
-While there are the usual options to build an app and publish it for different sums per-month, there is also a free option that is supported by ads.
+While there are the usual options to build an app using app makers and publish it for different sums per-month, there is also a free option that is supported by ads.
 You’ll also lose the ability to edit the app after 48 hours but if you just wanted the satisfaction of having an app in the store with your name on it, this is an easy and free way to do that.
 Interestingly, you’ll need to manually submit your apps to the Play Store, which is both a good and bad thing.
 There’s also a lack of polish in some other areas compared with the slicker offerings on this list.

-Back to the business-oriented app builders, Shoutem is a particularly polished and crisp app maker with a number of features that will be useful to many users.
+Back to the business-oriented Android app creators, Shoutem is a particularly polished and crisp app creator with a number of features that will be useful to many users.
 In particular, the monetization side of things is handled well here with Shopify integration and mobile advertising support – meaning that you can sell your back catalogue of products, or make money by keeping your users glued to the screen and showing them ads.
 It’s a nice and simple creator tool as well, with a host of ready-made and smart looking templates to pick from.

 The problem is that publishing your app will require a slightly more expensive pricing plan, starting at $49 for the Advanced Plan.
 For the right businesses, this could be a price worth paying though.

-As you’d expect for that price, you’ll also get a very professional looking design and a range of features but for this price, I find it hard to understand why you wouldn’t just outsource development of a native app to a professional service.
+As you’d expect for that price, you’ll also get a very professional looking design and a range of features, but, for this price, I find it hard to understand why you wouldn’t just outsource development of a native app to a professional service.
 But hey, if it’s good enough for Disney!

-Finally, BuildFire is another PhoneGap powered app builder that has some very smart looking templates, an easy builder and the option to let the pros handle the design for you if you so wish.
+Finally, BuildFire is another PhoneGap powered app builder that has some very smart looking templates, an easy builder, and the option to let the pros handle the design for you if you so wish.
 BuildFire.js is a feature that impressively extends the capabilities of this tool as well, allowing you to do such things as creating new UIs from scratch, or integrating with a custom database.
-This is one of the more powerful and professional tools and so once again, that makes it one of the more expensive – costing $59 per month for the most basic option and $149 for the professional package.
+This is one of the more powerful and professional tools and so once again, that makes it one of the more expensive – costing $57 per month for the most basic option and $134 for the professional package.

-While GameSalad and Stencyl are good at what they do, neither is likely to give you quite the necessary power and flexibility needed to make an app that will be a ‘big hit’.
-GameMaker Studio from YoYoGames certainly does have that potential though and in fact has helped to build some fairly well-known titles such as Hyper Light Drifter.
+While GameSalad and Stencyl are good at what they do, neither is likely to give you quite the necessary power and flexibility needed to make an app that will be a “big hit.”
+GameMaker Studio from YoYoGames is one of the app makers that certainly does have that potential though, and in fact has helped to build some fairly well-known titles such as Hyper Light Drifter.
 There’s no code required but the option to dabble in programming is there for those that do want the extra freedom.
-The trial is free but then you’ll need to pay a one-off fee of $59.99 and up depending on the features you need.
+To publish to Android, you’ll need to pay a one off fee starting at $99.

-Consider this the missing link between something like Stencyl and something like Unity.
+Consider this the missing link between something like Stencyl and Unity.
 But actually, you might find that even Unity is less code heavy than you think, so that’s possibly worth a look too!
 Oh and Unity or Unreal are free to use.